denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ### g10577 Tetraploids

-Due to the limitations with alphafold's memory we have modelled sections of our g10577 proteins and not the whole protein.
+Due to the limitations with alphafold's memory we have modelled fragments of outhe tetraploid g10577 protein and not the whole protein.

 We will have to load in the reference protein which was retrieved from SWISS-MODEL (uniprot ID Q9LPK1), then we will load in all the different fragments of the protein and one-by-one these will be alligned to the reference protein to effectivey stitch together our original protein.